Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 # or 'number' to return the float of time in seconds

 # start_time: the start time of the chord

+# normalize_tempo: whether to normalize tempo changes or not

+# audio_mode: refer to the parameter of bars function
 ```